 With each worker contributing an average of £93.7 per hour to the value of the economy, this puts them at nearly twice the OECD average.

 But how are they achieving this?

-Multinationals are the Secret of Ireland’s Success
+Multinationals are the Secret of Ireland’s Productivity

 Lured by one of the most attractive corporate tax rates in the world, Ireland is home to more than 1,000 FDI giants.
 Companies such as Google, HP, Apple, IBM, Facebook employ tens of thousands and have bought over 54 billion in revenue to the island.